rfrescas/2007-2017-Texas-MSAs-Analysis/README.md

 We analyzed data from the main Texas metro areas during 2007-2017 to find trends/correlation between population, unemployment rate, total permits, and crime rate.

 ### Hypothesis:
-A regions population growth/decline has some correlations with factors such as crime rate, unemployment rate etc.
+Factors such as crime, unemployment, affect a region's population growth/decline.

 ### Data Sources: